Charles Maurice de Talleyrand-Périgord: Bourbon Restoration and July Monarchy

 In December 1829, Talleyrand funded the foundation of the National newspaper.
-The newspaper was run by his personal friend Adolphe Thiers, alongside Armand Carrel, François Mignet and Stendhal, its first issue appeared on 3 January 1830.
-It quickly became the mouthpiece of the Orléanist cause, gaining popularity among the French liberal bourgeoisie.
-Following the ascent of King Louis-Philippe to the throne in the aftermath of the July Revolution of 1830, Talleyrand reluctantly agreed to become ambassador to the United Kingdom, a post he held from 1830 to 1834.
+The newspaper was run by his personal friend Adolphe Thiers, alongside Armand Carrel, François Mignet and Stendhal.
+Its first issue appeared on 3 January 1830, quickly becoming the mouthpiece of the Orléanist cause and gaining popularity among the French liberal bourgeoisie.
+Following the ascent of Louis-Philippe I to the throne in the aftermath of the July Revolution of 1830, Talleyrand reluctantly agreed to become ambassador to the United Kingdom, a post he held from 1830 to 1834.
 In this role, he strove to reinforce the legitimacy of Louis-Philippe's regime.
-He played a vital role in the London Conference of 1830, rebuking a partition plan developed by his son Charles de Flahaut and helping bring Leopold Saxe-Coburg to the throne of the newly independent Kingdom of Belgium.
-In April 1834 he crowned his diplomatic career by signing the treaty which brought together as allies France, Great Britain, Spain and Portugal.
+He played a vital role in the London Conference of 1830, rebuking a partition plan developed by his son Charles de Flahaut and helping bring Leopold of Saxe-Coburg to the throne of the newly independent Kingdom of Belgium.
+In April 1834, he crowned his diplomatic career by signing the treaty which brought together as allies France, Great Britain, Spain, and Portugal.

 After resigning from his position as ambassador in London in November 1834, Talleyrand stopped playing an active role in French politics.
 He split his time between Château de Valençay and Saint-Florentin, where he hosted frequent banquets and played whist with his visitors.
 His physical health began to steadily deteriorate and he began using an armchair on wheels provided to him by Louis Philippe I. He spent most of his time in the company of the Duchess Dino and concerned himself with the education of her daughter Pauline.
 Talleyrand suffered from bouts of recurring depression which were caused by his concern over his legacy and the development of the Napoleonic myth.
 To that end he ordered that his autobiography, the Memoirs, be published 30 years after his death.
 He also sought to gain the friendship of people he believed would shape public opinion in the future, including Honoré de Balzac, Lady Granville and Alphonse de Lamartine.
 During the last years of his life Talleyrand began planning his reconciliation with the Catholic Church.
 On 16 May 1838, he signed a retraction of his errors towards the church and a letter of submission to Pope Gregory XVI.
 He died the following day at 3:55 p.m., at Saint-Florentin.